mathiasertl/django-ca/docs/source/update.rst

    $ python manage.py migrate_ca
    <serial>: Updating <old path> to <new path>.

-If you have stored some private keys outside of the filesystem, you will need to force them being moved into the directory configured by :ref:`CA_DIR <settings-ca-dir>`:
+If you have stored some private keys outside of the file system, you will need to force them being moved into the directory configured by :ref:`CA_DIR <settings-ca-dir>`:

 .. code-block:: console